Two Mount Pleasant crashes reported within hours, police say drivers were impaired

-MOUNT PLEASANT — Mount Pleasant Police are reminding drivers to stay sober, after responding to two vehicle crashes within hours of one another that involved allegedly impaired drivers.
+MOUNT PLEASANT — Mount Pleasant Police responded to two vehicle crashes within hours of one another that involved allegedly impaired drivers, and are asking drivers to stay sober behind the wheel.

-The driver of the Ford was identified as 29-year-old Najid TD Jantuah of Homewood, Ill.
-Officers noticed Jantuah was potentially impaired when he reportedly said he believed he was in Gurnee, Ill.
+The driver of the Ford was identified as 29-year-old Najid Jantuah of Homewood, Ill.
+Officers noted that Jantuah was possibly impaired when he reportedly said he thought he was in Gurnee, Ill., after the crash.

 Second incident reported

-While on the first call, at 1:08 a.m., Mount Pleasant Police were also dispatched to the 5500 Block of Deerfield Road in Mount Pleasant after a vehicle struck a parked car.
+At 1:08 a.m.
+Sunday, while on scene at the first call, Mount Pleasant Police were dispatched to the 5500 block of Deerfield Road after a vehicle struck a parked car.

-The driver, a 25-year-old woman from Racine, was also determined to be impaired, police said.
-She arrested, pending charges of operating while intoxicated charge, first offense, and released to a responsible party.
+The driver, a 25-year-old Racine woman, also was determined to be impaired and arrested, police said.
+She was arrested, pending charges of operating while intoxicated, first offense, and released to a responsible party.

 Police did not release the name of the woman.